TECSAFE/event-sdk/scripts/php/README.md

-This script reads all PHP DTOs from php/Models and parses them to perform necessary transformations for php.
+These scripts read all PHP DTOs from php/Models and parses them to perform necessary transformations for php.

 ## Used packages